oniehuis/JuChrom.jl/docs/src/tutorials/retentionindices.md

 points result in an error when inferring a [`NaturalCubicBSpline`](@ref) interpolant.

-## Example: Error in Inferring NaturalCubicBSpline Interpolant
+## Example 3: Error in Inferring NaturalCubicBSpline Interpolant

 In the two previous examples, the computation of a natural cubic B-spline for calculating a continuously increasing retention index worked as expected.
 However, this is not always